Bachelor of Arts/Bachelor of Education (Secondary)

-- Society and Culture (for students who complete Modern History or Geography) (L, DE)
+- Society and Culture (for students who complete Modern History or Geography) (L, O)

-Aboriginal and Torres Strait Islander Education (for students who complete Modern History or Geography) (DE)
+Aboriginal and Torres Strait Islander Education (for students who complete Modern History or Geography) (O)

-The Bachelor of Arts/Bachelor of Education (Secondary) is primarily delivered in distance education mode.
+The Bachelor of Arts/Bachelor of Education (Secondary) is primarily delivered in online mode.

 1 All teaching subjects have two curriculum specialisation units and some may require attendance at a compulsory on-campus workshop.
 The workshops vary between one to two days depending on the teaching major.

 3 One unit is offered as a three-week intensive that includes a one-week field trip.
 Contact the University for more details.